 We then examine the role of various macrofinancial indicators in liquidity stress using the same specification as in Table 6 with the estimated probability of low liquidity as dependent variable.
 Results are reported in Table 7.
 Several points are worth highlighting.
 First, the combined explanatory power of all the factors is still high, explaining 42% of the variation in the probability of liquidity stress.
 Although in normal times heightened domestic treasury-IRS swap spread (CNTS) is associated with low liquidity, this relationship breaks down.
 Similar findings also appear with domestic stock market volatility (CNSSEV), whose relationship with market liquidity is reversed during liquidity stress.
-In terms of US indicators, only the coefficient of the US Ted spread is positive and significant when they are the exclusive explanatory variables in Regressions (5)- (7), suggesting that less spillovers from the US market are displayed in the event of domestic liquidity shortages, in the sense that domestic market liquidity tends not to co-move with the US financial market condition.
+In terms of US indicators, only the coefficient of the US Ted spread is positive and significant when they are the exclusive explanatory variables in Regression (3).
+Furthermore, the sign of all their coefficients becomes negative in Regressions (5)- (7), suggesting that less spillovers from the US market are displayed in the event of domestic liquidity shortages, in the sense that domestic market liquidity tends not to co-move with the US financial market condition.
 The global variables perform pretty much the same as in the baseline regressions.32